htvekov/solivia_esphome/README.md

 Inverter response: 02:06:01:FF:60:01 + 255 data bytes (incl.
 CRC bytes) + ETX byte
 ```

-Actually the response doesn't match the protocol, as the CRC bytes and trailing
+The response actually doesn't match the protocol, as the CRC bytes and trailing
 ETX byte should be excluded from data length identifier (0xFF)
 Here, strangely enough, the CRC is included, but not the ETX ?

 A few of the 'public known' commands have been tested.
 Most unfortunately did fail.
 Haven't really spend much time on testing further commands, as all the data
 i need is in gateway package.
-But commmand for eg. inverters serial no. is working ok on my inverter.
+But commmand for e.g. inverters serial no. is working ok on my inverter.
 ```yaml
 - uart.write: [0x02, 0x05, 0x01, 0x02, 0x00, 0x01, 0xAD, 0xFC, 0x03]
 ```